arthi2900/app1/docs/prd.md

 - Training materials
 - Help desk support
 - FAQ section

-## 22. Conclusion
+\n## 22.
+Conclusion\n
 A Cube - Online Exam System is a comprehensive platform designed for educational institutions to create, conduct, and analyze online exams efficiently.
 With its dark purple-blue gradient theme, glassmorphism design, and professional EdTech look, the system provides a modern and engaging user experience.
-The automatic passing marks calculation (35% of total marks), enhanced student exam interface with question palette and timer, rich text editor integration for question formatting, preview and print functionality for question papers, real-time monitoring, comprehensive analytics, and robust security features make A Cube a smart, secure, and scalable solution for NEET preparation and school-level assessments.
-The addition of the Students card to the Teacher Dashboard with role-based access control, combined with the rich text editor functionality and the new preview-print feature in Question Paper History, further enhances teacher productivity by allowing them to create well-formatted questions, manage students from their assigned sections efficiently, and print question papers with all formatting preserved directly from the preview dialog.
+The automatic passing marks calculation (35% of total marks), enhanced student exam interface with question palette and timer, rich text editor integration for question formatting, bulk upload functionality for efficient question import, preview and print functionality for question papers, real-time monitoring, comprehensive analytics, and robust security features make A Cube a smart, secure, and scalable solution for NEET preparation and school-level assessments.
+The addition of the Students card to the Teacher Dashboard with role-based access control, combined with the rich text editor functionality, bulk upload capability, and the new preview-print feature in Question Paper History, further enhances teacher productivity by allowing them to create well-formatted questions, import large question banks efficiently, manage students from their assigned sections effectively, and print question papers with all formatting preserved directly from the preview dialog.
 The updated side panel navigation for both Principal and Teacher roles now includes easy access to Question Paper History, streamlining the workflow and improving overall user experience.